-Norfolk Fire and Rescue Authority provide assurance to the people of Norfolk that we are satisfied that the Authority's financial, governance and operational assurance arrangements are adequate, operating effectively and meeting statutory requirements detailed within the Fire and Rescue National Framework 2012 and subsequent updates.
+Norfolk Fire and Rescue Authority provide assurance to the people of Norfolk that we are satisfied that the Authority's financial, governance and operational assurance arrangements are adequate, operating effectively and meeting statutory requirements detailed within the Fire and Rescue National Framework 2018 and subsequent updates.

-This Statement of Assurance was approved by the Authority at the Communities Committee meeting on 6 March 2019.
+This Statement of Assurance was approved by the Authority at the Cabinet meeting on 5 August 2019.

-Margaret Dewsbury, Chair of Communities Committee Stuart Ruff, Chief Fire Officer (Acting)
+Margaret Dewsbury, Cabinet Member Stuart Ruff, Chief Fire Officer